oracle/sales-cloud-with-paas-samples/lead-capture-sys-sso/README.md

 Clone the Git repository locally.
 You can also download the code from OTN to your local working directory and follow the same steps below.
 However the remaining steps will assume that you are using git.

 ### Oracle Database Cloud Service (Database Schema)
 Run the SQL scripts included in the source code using the SQL command in Oracle Database Cloud Service (Database Schema).
-For more details about the steps to access the SQL command, refer to the SQL Script section of [Creating Data Models in Oracle Database Cloud Service - Database Schema](http://www.oracle.com/pls/topic/lookup?ctx=clouddevportal&id=OCPSI-GUID-0B2A2A62-BFB1-48C3-9398-23B7896E0E89).

 *git-home*/lead-capture-app-sso/DbCS/sql/crTable_LEAD_CAPTURE_SYS_SSO.sql